-You can create a XML file using this online tool: https://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html
+You can create an XML file using this online tool: https://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html

-Here is the example of the English version.
+Here is an example of the English version.
 Make the modifications for your organization:

 Create uninstall configuration for Office 365 ProPlus

 Change the below XML file to fit your needs.
-If you want to uninstall several languages, you need to copy the Language ID line and add the new language there.
+If you want to uninstall several languages, you need to copy the Language ID line and add the new language.

 <Configuration> <Display Level="None" AcceptEULA="True" /> <Property Name="FORCEAPPSHUTDOWN" Value="False" /> <Remove> <Product ID="O365ProPlusRetail"> <Language ID="en-us" /> </Product> </Remove> </Configuration>